 Amazon has said that its testing "showed a reduction in roundtrip latency when playing Luna Controller with Cloud Direct vs. Luna Controller via Bluetooth, with reductions of between 17 to 30 milliseconds among PC, Fire TV, and Mac.
 Because the Luna Controller connects directly to cloud servers, players can easily switch between screens — such as Fire TV to mobile phone — without additional pairing or configuration changes."

 It is relatively similar to how Google Stadia's controller connects directly to your WiFi.
 The good news is, you do not need the Luna Controller to play games on Luna, but it is one of the best options for low-latency gaming using Amazon's platform.

 Twitch, Amazon's Live Streaming platform, will be integrated into Luna as well.
 You will be able to view streams for games on the platform and launch games directly from Twitch to jump into playing games.

 This integration is similar to what Google is trying to offer with its video platform, YouTube.

 Currently, Luna has no set release date.
-However, you can sign up for the early access by going to Amazon's webiste.
+However, you can sign up for early access by going to Amazon's website.

 In a press release that landed after the announcement, Amazon states that an Android App is currently in the works and will be released when it is finished.